haideralp/Interview-Dev/Virtualisation&Cloud/README.md

       - Load balancer - added specific rules to listen to certain ports / Security group utilised.
       - Databases - DBs instances were made private subnet for EC2 instacnes so were not internet facing

+3 layer of security

+IAM rolde -access and identity user (permission and secret keys) - least prieveldged access on need to know basis.
+NACL (network access control list) subnet level
+VPC - is an isolated space.
+Create groups (adds permision to that group attached accounts)

+what is nacl and security group ?

+nacl on subnet level
+secruity works on instance level.

+Accident Damage Prevention:

+s3 - enable versioning to prevent accidental damage ec2 - setting on enable non deletion option so anyone tries will need to disable this.

+mfa - on an account able -send code

+tech
+what is is.
+benefits
+and have a example ready.